✓ Updated July 2026

 Essential Travel Tips

-While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local markets, or bus fares.
-ATMs are plentiful, but withdrawing larger sums at once can sometimes incur fewer fees from your bank.
+While credit cards are widely accepted in tourist areas, always have some Euros on hand for smaller tavernas, local markets, or bus fares.
+ATMs are plentiful, but some might charge a small fee, so check with your bank beforehand about international withdrawal policies.

-Paphos is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist spots.
-Keep valuables secure and avoid leaving them unattended on beaches.
-The tap water is safe to drink, saving you money and reducing plastic waste.
+Paphos is generally a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded tourist spots.
+Keep an eye on your belongings and avoid leaving valuables unattended on beaches.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.